Hornetsecurity implemented an update to enhance email security by enforcing checks on the "Header-From" value in emails, as per RFC 5322 standards.

 Impact Assessment

-Extensive testing over the past six months indicates that the impact on legitimate email delivery is expected to be minimal.
+Extensive testing indicates that the impact on legitimate email delivery is minimal.
 However, email administrators should be prepared for potential queries from users experiencing email rejections.

 Handling Rejections